 The encounters are scaled better, giving a better leveling curve.
 This is important because many builds hit their stride around level 10, and getting there can be rough in NWN.

-On the same note, it's safe to say that Pokémon Black 2 and White 2 can be deemed this to the originals.
+Pokémon Black 2 and White 2 is this to the originals.
 Some of the important battles that were quite challenging in the originals can be a complete joke here because in addition to the fact that they still use mostly the same Pokémon they had in the originals, not only have many of their movesets been dumbed down (example: Ghetsis' Hydreigon, which was capable of throwing a Curb-Stomp Battle to any unprepared team, can be easily walled by any Steel-type here, though the Champion uses a Hydreigon that's almost identical to his original one, and is identical in Challenge Mode), but the expansions with the New Unova Dex make them much easier to find counters to.
+Doesn't help that the end of the game has such a small range of levels between Victory Road, the Elite Four and the Champion themselves.
 While there is a Challenge Mode feature that increases the levels of trainers and movesets of some of the important battles, it requires very complex and unnecessary requirements to obtain and still isn't all that difficult.

 Pokémon X and Y is also easier.
 The EXP share is now obtained early on and gives all of your inactive Pokémon 50% of the EXP the active Pokémon gains.
 Pokémon-amie allows you to bestow a myriad powerful benefits upon your Pokémon, such as increased evasion/critical rates, random status recovery, and a random Last Chance Hit Point.
 The new Wonder Trade system makes it very easy to obtain powerful Pokémon if you get lucky, plus trading in general is available earlier than usual.
 The gym leaders have fewer Pokémon than usual, the Elite Four only have four Pokémon each (as opposed to the traditional five), and the only trainer in the story that actually has a full lineup (Fisherman with six Magikarps notwithstanding) is the Champion, whose team has numerous shared weaknesses and her "ace" Pokémon of Mega Gardevoir can be easily defeated by any decent physical attacker.